-(a) The responsible public entity may establish a reasonable application fee for the submission of an unsolicited proposal under this section.
-The fee must be sufficient to pay the costs of evaluating the proposal.
+4. If the responsible public entity does not evaluate the unsolicited proposal, the responsible public entity must return the application fee The fee must be sufficient to pay the costs of evaluating the proposal.
 The responsible public entity may engage the services of a private consultant to assist in the evaluation.